 According to ToiletWire, the severity of plumbing problems ranges from minor to catastrophic.
 However, having your plumbing fixtures inspected regularly allows you to identify problems long before they become emergencies.

 The primary focus of the inspections will be kitchen and bathroom because they have many plumbing fixtures.
 But that is not to say that you should inspect other fixtures and appliances including the water heater in the utility area or the hose spigots outside.

 Inspecting the bathroom plumbing

 Household members use the bathroom frequently so most plumbing problems occur in this room.

 Regularly check for leaks in the shower, tub, and sink faucets.
 Fix dripping faucets by replacing worn cartridges and washers.
-Leaks in hidden water supply lines in the walls for shower and tub drains can lead to serious plumbing problems long before you identify them.
+According to Waterline Plumbing shower repairs, leaks in hidden water supply lines in the walls for shower and tub drains can lead to serious plumbing problems long before you identify them.
 Signs of hidden leaks include damage to the rooms below the leaking pipes.

 If your faucets have irregular spray patters or weak pressure, there may be a buildup of calcium in the aerator.
 You can remove and manually clean aerators by soaking them in vinegar to remove the calcium buildup.

 The sink, shower and tub drains in your bathroom are susceptible to clogging by hair and soap.
 Instead of waiting for them to become completely blocked, you should disassemble the drain traps regularly and remove debris and hair.
 It’s also advisable to unclog branch drains with a snake before they’re completely blocked.